Apply Now

 • Harvest schedule: We'll go out in the field together throughout the 10 months and learn about the plants, and when to harvest them to make medicines and teas.

-• Plant ID: Not only will we talk about identification during every part of the course, we'll also discuss guilds and relationships between certain plants and species which share their habitat.
+• Plant Identification: Not only will we talk about identification during every part of the course, we'll also discuss guilds and relationships between certain plants and species which share their habitat.

-• Natural medicine making.
-You'll learn what you need to build your own comprehensive natural medicine cabinet and how to use it.
+• Natural medicine making: You'll learn what you need to make an wide array of natural medicines and how to use them.

 • Food Preservation: Fermentations and probiotics, teas, cooking herbs, drying.